yichiban1/yichiban.github.io/backup/Homework Tasks - Week 10, Session 1.md

 Assignment 2 - Graphic Icons
 • How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?

+• The idea behind this set of icons I made was that I was trying to make an icon for a social application.
+The theme was system.
+I gave these icons a basic function and meaning, such as albums and contacts.
+I think the final effect is not bad.
+The reason why I chose this theme was actually mainly because of an article I read before about why there is no social application with all functions in Europe and the United States, like Instagram plus PayPal plus Twitter, so I wanted to try to make one.

 • Did you iterate through a series of approaches before settling on one?
 What changed across those iterations, and why did you choose the one that you ended up with?

+• Yes, I have thought about making another theme icon before, similar to the game, but there are many points in it that are difficult for me to present now, and I am not proficient in the software, so I changed another method to draw the icon.

 • How did you translate your thumbnail sketches into the final flat designs in Illustrator?
 Was anything lost in that translation, or gained?

+• I started by looking at some designs by other people and some company proposals, blended them together, and drew sketches based on my own understanding.
+Then I tried different effects in illustrator and finally turned them into a set of icons without losing too much detail compared to the initial sketches.

 • How did you use colour to create a sense of unity and visual interest in the icons?
 Why did you choose the palette that you did?

+• I used non-obtrusive colors, such as blue and green for functionality, red for prompts, and gray for systems.
+In addition, I referred to the products of mature commercial companies.
+Then I considered how to distribute the colors reasonably, and finally they became the colors of my icons.

 • How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?

+• The process is actually quite similar to the video.
+Sound gives people a feeling.
+It is a way to provide emotional power and texture.
+So I hope to add some sounds that are not abrupt to give people a sense of texture and reality.
+Just like I added the sound of turning pages to the collection function, which is very common but rarely heard.
+At the same time, I also used some electronic sounds to simulate our daily reminders.

 • How did you translate the prompt that you chose from an abstract idea to a set of concrete visual designs?

+• First, I need to thoroughly understand what this abstract idea means.
+Then I research related topics to find inspiration.
+This may include looking at similar designs, artwork, colors, shapes, and styles.
+Then I brainstorm to turn the abstract ideas into specific keywords or concepts.
+I draw preliminary sketches to turn the ideas into visual forms.
+At the same time, I think about how to convey emotions and information through these elements.
+Finally, I use software to create prototypes.